LagooFran/LagooFran/README.md

 # Hi!
 - 🙌 Currently working on education and expanding my web portfolio.
-- ✍️ Looking for oportunities to get experience in projects and developments.
+- ✍️ Looking for oportunities to gain experience in projects and developments.
 - 💻 Portfolio available in Github

 Knowledge in: